-B. A turn-around prior to the control gate shall be provided so that vehicles are not required to back out onto the adjacent public street.
+A turn-around prior to the control gate shall be provided so that vehicles are not required to back out onto the adjacent public street.

-C. Adequate vehicular storage space shall be provided on the private street prior to the control gate so that vehicles will not block the adjacent public street.
+Adequate vehicular storage space shall be provided on the private street prior to the control gate so that vehicles shall not block the adjacent public street.

-Structural Section

-A. The minimum structural section shall ordinarily be 3" AC over 4" AB over 6" of compacted subgrade.
-The section shall be revised as required by accepted standards of engineering design in accordance with the results of soil tests on the native subgrade material.

-Vehicle Code Enforcement
+L. Vehicle Code Enforcement